 Packing for camping in the fall is a little different from packing for other seasons and it’s essential to have the right gear.
 Here are a few things you’ll need to make sure you have a great time even if you happen to have chilly days or cold nights.

 You will need a thicker sleeping bag when camping in the fall than would at warmer times of the year.
 It can get very cold at night so make sure you take a sleeping bag or extra blankets so you can stay warm and cozy.

 To reiterate the point, it can get really cold camping at night in the fall.
 It’s always better to take more layers and a few cold weather blankets than you need to stay warm than realize halfway through the night you are too cold.
 Take blankets and layer up; you’ll be grateful you did.

 Hot Water Bottle

 Hot water bottles are perfect for warming up your sleeping bag before you get in or if you feel cold.
-These are especially great to warm you up both in bed but also during the day if you’ve gotten chilled or wet.
-All it takes is some boiling water, and you have heat for quite a long time from your hot water bottle
+These are especially great to warm you up both in bed and also during the day if you’ve gotten chilled or wet.
+All it takes is some boiling water, and you have heat for quite a long time from your hot water bottle.

 If you really want to be super warm and cozy, you can invest in a space heater for your RV.
 These are really nice to have, but just make sure it is safe for RV use!